eclewlow/Prophet6SoundLibrarian/README.md

 ### Standalone Prophet 6 Sound Librarian download

-You can download the standalone jar from the [releases](https://github.com/eclewlow/Prophet6SoundLibrarian/releases) page.
+1. You can download the standalone jar from the [releases](https://github.com/eclewlow/Prophet6SoundLibrarian/releases) page.
 [![jar](https://img.shields.io/github/downloads/eclewlow/Prophet6SoundLibrarian/total.svg)](https://github.com/eclewlow/Prophet6SoundLibrarian/releases)

+2. Double click the JAR file.
+3. You may have to open System Settings -> Security to allow the application to be opened.
-Then simply double click the JAR file and the Prophet6SoundLibrarian window should appear
+4. The Prophet6SoundLibrarian window should appear.

 ## Using Prophet6SoundLibrarian